medimarket.com logo

 Positioning on a stable surface

 Place the device on a smooth, level surface on the supplied anti-slip mat.
-For leg pedaling position it on the floor in front of the armchair/chair; for arm pedaling place it on a table at a comfortable reachable height.
+For leg pedalling position it on the floor in front of the armchair/chair; for arm pedalling place it on a table at a comfortable reachable height.
 Sit comfortably with a straight back and knees slightly bent.
 The distance between the pedal and your knee should allow a full rotation without the knee fully extending to a stop or bending excessively beyond 90°.

 2